bevyengine/bevy-website/content/learn/book/control-flow/states.md

 You can define more than one set of states; these are independent (but see sub-states, below).

-You can access the current state of type `T` with the `State<T>` resource.
-To trigger a transition between states, update the `NextState<T>` resource with the state you want to transition to.

-(More TBW)

-- show run conditions
-- show OnEnter / OnExit
-- show StateScoped

 ## SubStates: States within States

 For our arcade game, the `GameState::Playing` state is actually more complex than it appears.